matakus/dctl/README.md

 ---

-### mTemp
+### mTemperature
 Adjusts color temperature based on the Black Body Radiator model, supporting multiple color spaces and transfer functions.
 Has a custom and auto option.
-The auto option can be useful if working with white cycs
+The auto option can be useful if you want to quickly check based on an average.

 ---